ahmedsyed2485/2032-US-Primaries-/README.md

 ### Democratic Party
-After applying our model to each county in 2032, our results showed that
+After applying our model to each county in 2032, our results showed that the Democratic Party slightly changed.
+Bernie Sanders lost a few votes to Hillary Clinton, but overall we can see that the Democratic Party remained consistent.

 #### 2016 Democratic Candidates